WalletWasabi/WasabiDoc/docs/using-wasabi/Receive.md

 2 coins with bad labels:

 ```
-Payment from Andrew for my old laptop
+Payment from Andrew for my laptop
 From my old wallet
 ```